Installation guide

 npm run start:debug

-The debug mode is enabled by default when you run the dev command.
+Debug mode is enabled by default when you run the dev command, so you don't need to use start:debug during development.

 Dockerize Your Project